Working with friends and family: a complementary dish or recipe for disaster?

 Of course, all of these issues can be pre-empted or resolved by good communication and being open and honest with each other.
 If you’re setting up a business together, forming a partnership agreement (external link) is vital with clear agreement on areas such as split of profits and equity shares.
 Here’s some more helpful advice (external link) from entrepreneur.com if you’re thinking of working with friends or family.

 Don’t forget the insurance issues

-If you’re a family business, you might not need employers’ liability insurance if only employing close family members, but you will if you are trading as a limited company.
-Click here for guidance from the HSE on whether or not the law requiring all employers to hold employers’ liability insurance applies to you.
+If you’re a family business, you might not need employers’ liability if only employing close family members, but you will if you are trading as a limited company.
+Click here (external link) for guidance from the HSE on whether or not the law requiring all employers to hold employers’ liability insurance applies to you.

 Also, if you’re doing work for a friend and something goes wrong, a professional indemnity policy will ensure that losses caused by a mistake you’ve made can be covered…which will help you to keep your friendship intact.

 Had a good/bad experience working with friends and family?
 We’d love to hear about it, especially if you have any tips on how to avoid conflict and how to successfully balance business and pleasure when working with friends and family.